Little Rock-Thrush

 Home Alphabetical Maps Taxonomic Links/Resources

 The little rock-thrush is a northeast African endemic and the smallest (15 cm) of the rock-thrushes.
 Distinctive marks are the blue-grey throat extending onto the breast and a rufous tail with black central tail feathers and tail tip.
-The upper photo (Longido, 10-20) is courtesy of Per Holmen; The right lower (Sanjan Gorge-Gol Mountains), courtesy of Paul Oliver.
-The other photos were taken in Kijabe, Longido and Oldonyo Sambo-Arusha.
+The upper photo (Longido) and the right 2nd row juvenile (Oldonyo Sambu) are courtesy of Per Holmen; the left 2nd row juvenile with adult (Arusha) is courtesy of Amos Pampy Hardecker; the right 4th row (Oldonyo Sambu) is courtesy of Frank Priscus Shirima; the right lower (Sanjan Gorge-Gol Mountains) is courtesy of Paul Oliver.
+The other photos were taken in Kijabe and Longido.
 Click the video link to see and hear a little rock thrush, courtesy of Amos Pampy Hardecker.

 Video